GenesisFR/HowToBecomeGoodAtShooters/README.md

 - gear pieces with good rolls aren't necessarily good, look at the talent and brand bonus and see if they synergize with it. if they don't, trash them (unless you want to make a hybrid build)
 - you can leave rewarded caches and DZ extracted items in your mailbox, they won't use stash space
 - you should favorite loadout items and those that don't need further changes, mark for recalibration those that need to be changed and mark for donation those used for projects or that you want to keep for resources or other characters (ex: exotics)
-- it's a good idea to make new characters and level them up (or boost them) to 30 to have 150 inventory slots per character
+- it's a good idea to make new characters and level them up to 30 (or boost them) to use them as mules with 150 inventory slots per character
 - you can put gear mods in gear slots to save on stash/inventory space since it only counts as a single item
+- once you're comfortable recognizing good loot, you should sort gear while picking it up, this way you won't have to pause for a few minutes between activities

 ### Looting
 - deconstructing gear set pieces gives blue materials